em-cl/IoT-Project/README.md

   - Setting up the projects in the **.Net stack**
     - In Visual studio Create a empty solution
-    - Add a empty folders source and Test inside the solutions
+    - Add a empty folders source and Test inside the solution
     - Add the Domain, Infrastructure, Presistence and application projects as project type Class Library
     - Add the Web Api as a Asp.Net Core Web Api
     - Add a Blazor Server App Empty project and change output type to class library via: properties > application > general > Output type.